 All employers will need to use the HMRC online portal to claim.
 Employers will need:

-- The full amount claimed including employee wages, employer National Insurance Contributions and employer minimum pension contributions which the employer will have to pay (now decreased to 60% of pay for hours not worked since August 2021);
+- The full amount claimed including employee wages, but excluding employer National Insurance Contributions and employer minimum pension contributions which the employer will have to pay (now decreased to 60% of pay for hours not worked since August 2021);

-- Their bank account number and sort code (where a BACS payment can be accepted) and the billing address on their bank account
+- Their bank account number and sort code (where a BACS payment can be accepted) and the billing address on their bank account; and

-Claims for more than 100 employees can be uploaded in file format.
+Claims for more than 100 employees can be uploaded using a template from the Government website.
 Employers will need to calculate the amount they are claiming and HMRC will retain the right to retrospectively audit all aspects of their claim.
-Employers must keep a copy of all records, including:
+Employers must keep a copy of all records for six years, including:

-- The employer’s calculations in case HMRC need more information about the claim
+- The employer’s calculations in case HMRC need more information about the claim; and

-Significantly, the guidance updated on 14 May states that employers will need to keep a copy of these records for at least 6 years.
 Employers cannot make more than one claim during a “claim period” and should claim for all furloughed employees in each period.
-The guidance from 23 April confirms that an employer can choose the length of the “claim period” (as mentioned above, from 1 July 2020, claim periods must generally last at least seven days) but should bear in mind both how frequently they run their payroll and how many employees are to be included in the same claim period, because they cannot make another claim in the same period, or for one which overlaps.
+An employer can choose the length of the “claim period” (as mentioned above, from 1 July 2020, claim periods must generally last at least seven days) but should bear in mind both how frequently they run their payroll, and how many employees are to be included in the same claim period, because they cannot make another claim in the same period, or for one which overlaps.
 Employers can now “save” a claim and finish it later but it must be completed within seven days of starting it.
 If employers want to delete a claim in the online service, they must do this within 72 hours.

 What will be paid for employees on furlough?

 To use the correct calculation you will need to know the employee’s “reference date” which could be 19 March 2020, 30 October 2020 or 2 March 2021, which will depend partly on when a payment of earnings was reported to HMRC on a RTI Full Payment submission and when you made a valid Job Retention Scheme claim for that employee.
-Details of how to calculate pay for those on variable hours are included in the guidance and where the employee has been employed for a full twelve months, employers can claim for the higher of either the same month’s earning from the previous year or average monthly earnings from the 2019-20 tax year.
+Details of how to calculate pay for those on variable hours are included in the Guidance and where the employee has been employed for a full 12 months, employers can claim for the higher of either the same month’s earning from the previous year or average monthly earnings from the 2019-20 tax year.
 There is a new “lookback period” section for those who received variable pay providing they worked for you in the same claim month in the previous year if their “reference date” was 19 March 2020.
 For other reference dates the calculation is different.
 If the employee has been employed for less than a year, employers can claim for an average of their monthly earnings since they started work.

 Employers must be clear that it is their responsibility to pay employees and seek reimbursement from HMRC.
 HMRC will not be making payments to employees.
-Many businesses may have faced difficulty with initial wage costs.
-However, employers are still under an obligation to pay staff or get their agreement to defer payment of wages until the next payroll.
+Employers are still under an obligation to pay staff or get their agreement to defer payment of wages until the next payroll.

 Can employees work whilst being furloughed?